dennisz01/ISDM/ISDM Report.md

 2. How might we reduce the wait time of customers with the most potential to purchase

-3. How might we profile an RM so that we can recrod their area of expertise
+3. How might we profile an RM so that we can record their area of expertise

 4. How might we measure the performance of an RM